WISE OWL EXERCISES

 You need a minimum screen resolution of about 700 pixels width to see our exercises.
 This is because they contain diagrams and tables which would not be viewable easily on a mobile phone or small laptop.
 Please use a larger tablet, notebook or desktop computer, or change your screen resolution settings.

-There are 13 products in total, so it's mathematically impossible that each product should meet or exceed its KPI.
-C'est la vie.
+There are 19 products in total, so it is unlikely that each product will meet or exceed its KPI!

 To get started, create the measures that you'll need:

 |ThisProduct||The total value of sales (price * quantity) for any query context.|

 |AllProducts||The total value of sales for any query context, but disregarding any product constraint (use CALCULATE combined with ALL).|